fundacion-sadosky/vbox_cve_2017_10235/README.md

   }
 ```

-Inside ``e1kFallbackAddToFrame``, with the aforementioned check disabled in a release build, the MSS can be set arbitrarily large (up to 64K minus the HDRLEN), hence allowing an arbitrarily large ``DTALEN`` to be passed to ``e1kFallbackAddSegment``:
+Inside `e1kFallbackAddToFrame`, with the aforementioned check disabled in a release build, the MSS can be set arbitrarily large (up to 64K minus the HDRLEN), hence allowing an arbitrarily large `DTALEN` to be passed to [`e1kFallbackAddSegment`][e1kFallbackAddSegment_call]:

 ```c